truenas/documentation/.github/pull_request_template.md

 Thanks for contributing to FreeNAS documentation!
-Please set this checkbox for your Pull Request:

-- [] I understand that my changes will be distributed under the [Creative Commons 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+By opening a Pull Request, you're acknowledging that your changes will be distributed under the [Creative Commons 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.